 The RoFSW mapping indicates the presence of surface water flow paths during all modelled events on SEA-6 and during the 1% and 0.1% AEP events on SEA-6-1.
 Existing flow paths should be retained and integrated with blue-green infrastructure and public open space.
 If it is proposed to discharge runoff to a watercourse or sewer system, the condition and capacity of the receiving watercourse or asset should be confirmed through surveys and the discharge rate agreed with the asset owner.
 Opportunities for wider sustainability benefits and integrated flood risk management Implementation of SuDS at the site could provide opportunities to deliver multiple benefits including volume control, water quality, amenity and biodiversity.
 This could provide wider sustainability benefits to the site and surrounding area.
 Proposals to use SuDS techniques should be discussed with relevant stakeholders (LPA, LLFA and EA) at an early stage to understand possible constraints.
 Development at this site should not increase flood risk either on or off site.
 The design of the surface water management proposals should take into account the impacts of future climate change over the projected lifetime of the development.
 Opportunities to incorporate filtration techniques such as filter strips, filter drains and bioretention areas must be considered.
 Consideration should be made to the existing condition of receiving waterbodies and their Water Framework Directive objectives for water quality.
-The use of multistage SuDS treatment will clean improve water quality of surface water bodies.
+The use of multistage SuDS treatment will clean improve water quality of surface water runoff discharged from the site and reduce the impact on receiving water bodies.
 Opportunities to incorporate source control techniques such as green roofs, permeable surfaces and rainwater harvesting must be considered in the design of the site.
 The potential to utilise conveyance features such as swales to intercept and convey surface water runoff should be considered.
 Conveyance features should be located on common land or public open space to facilitate ease of access.
-Where slopes are >5%, features should follow contours or utilise check dams to slow flows.
-NPPF and planning j implications Exception Test requirements The Local Authority will need to confirm that the Sequential Test has been carried out in line with national guidelines.
+Where slopes are &gt;5%, features should follow contours or utilise check dams to slow flows.
+NPPF and planning , implications The Local Authority will need to confirm that the Sequential Test has been carried out in line with national guidelines.
 The Sequential Test will need to be passed before the Exception Test is applied.
-The NPPF classifies employment development as 'Less Vulnerable' and residential development as 'More Vulnerable'.
+Exception Test requirements The NPPF classifies employment development as 'Less Vulnerable' and residential development as 'More Vulnerable'.
 As there are two different flood risk vulnerability classifications for this site, the most vulnerable type is the one taken into consideration for the Exception Test.
 The majority of the sites are at low risk of flooding.
 However, it is highlighted that SEA-6 is bisected by a surface water flow path in all modelled surface water events and the most vulnerable classification for the sites is 'More Vulnerable'.
 Therefore the Exception Test is required for these sites.
 Flood Risk Assessment: Requirements and guidance for site- specific Flood Risk Assessment At the planning application stage, a site-specific FRA will be required as the proposed development sites are: Greater than one hectare in area.
 At risk of surface water flooding in the 0.1% AEP event.
 All sources of flooding should be considered as part of a site-specific FRA.
 Consultation with the Local Authority, Lead Local Flood Authority, Water Company, and the Environment Agency should be undertaken at an early stage.
-Any FRA should be carried out in line with the National Planning Policy Framework (NPPF); Flood Risk and Coastal Change Planning Practice Guidance (PPG); Nuneaton and Bedworth Council's Local Plan Policy's and guidance for developers.
-The development should be designed with mitigation measures in plac where required.
-Guidance for site design and making development safe: The developer will need to show, through an FRA, that future users of th development will not be placed in danger from flood hazards throughou its lifetime.
-It is for the applicant to show that the development meet the objectives of the NPPF's policy on flood risk.
-For example, how th operation of any mitigation measures can be safeguarded and maintaine operation of any mitigation measures can be safeguarded and maintaine effectively through the lifetime of the development.
-(Para 048 Flood Ris and Coastal Change PPG).
-The risk from surface water flow routes should be quantified as part of site-specific FRA, including a drainage strategy, so runoff magnitude from the development are not increased by development across an ephemeral surface water flow routes.
-A drainage strategy should hel inform site layout and design to ensure runoff rates are as close a possible to pre-development greenfield rates.
-Arrangements for safe access and egress will need to be provided for th 1% AEP fluvial and rainfall events with an appropriate allowance for climate change, considering depth, velocity, and hazard.
-Design an access arrangements will need to incorporate measures, so developmer and occupants are safe.
-Provisions for safe access and egress should not impact on surface water flow routes or contribute to loss of floodplain storage.
-Consideratio should be given to the siting of access points with respect to areas or surface water flood risk.
-Flood resilience and resistance measures should be implemented wher appropriate during the construction phase, e.g. raising of floor levels an use of boundary walls.
-These measures should be assessed to make sur that flooding is not increased elsewhere.
+Any FRA should be carried out in line with the National Planning Policy Framework (NPPF); Flood Risk and Coastal Change Planning Practice Guidance (PPG): Nuneaton and Bedworth Council's Local Plan Policy's and